m2ammar/Java-Portfolio/README.md

 # Muhammad Ammar Saleem - Java Portfolio

-This portfolio showcases 18+ real-world Java projects and 4 mini apps I have built from scratch.
+Welcome to my **Java Portfolio**, where I showcase **18+ real-world projects** and **3 main mini apps** built from scratch.
+This portfolio demonstrates my programming skills, problem-solving ability, and understanding of Java fundamentals—from beginner-friendly tasks to complex real-world applications.

-Click on any project link to access the full code.
+---

 ## Mini Apps